-The certified LUP contains provisions for new development, visual resources, environmentally sensitive habitat, water quality, and public access and recreation policies, and other policies and provisions to protect coastal resources.
-In addition, all amendments may be found consistent with the applicable coastal, community and comprehensive plans.
+The certified LUP contains provisions for new development, visual resources, environmentally sensitive habitat, water quality, public access and recreation policies, and other policies and provisions to protect coastal resources.
+In addition, all Chapter 3 policies of the Coastal Act have been incorporated in their entirety in the certified County LUP as guiding policies pursuant to Policy 1-1 of the LUP.